 Author: Beth P. Zoller, XpertHR Legal Editor

-The following are some key steps for an employer to take to manage romantic relationships in the workplace and reduce the chance of liability:
+Below are some key tools and resources to help an employer manage workplace relationships and reduce the risk of liability: